Mbed-TLS/mbedtls/SECURITY.md

 ### Local attacks

-The attacker can run software on the same machine.
+In this section, we consider an attacker who can run software on the same machine.
 The attacker has insufficient privileges to directly access Mbed TLS assets such as memory and files.

 #### Timing attacks